cedmax/youmightnotneed/src/content/how-to-contribute.md

 # How To Contribute

 Feel free to open a PR on the [github repository](https://github.com/cedmax/youmightnotneed).
+If you want to suggest any othe framework or library please [open an issue](https://github.com/cedmax/youmightnotneed/issues/new), before the PR

 ## How to add a method implementation